eduardc77/AppStore/README.md

 # AppStore

-Apple Appstore replica built with SwiftUI.
+Apple AppStore replica built with SwiftUI.

 The app is still work in progress.